Gatwaza/Capstone-Project/novice 4/README.md

                 (silent when technique is correct)
 ```

-The AI model (TCN — Temporal Convolutional Network) was trained on the CPR-Coach dataset (Wang et al., 2023) and hosted on Hugging Face Spaces.
+The AI model (TCN — Temporal Convolutional Network) was trained on the [CPR Coach Dataset](https://drive.google.com/drive/folders/1zJoJYrmvIv9TgNd5ZmVYVq7odkB5wI5e?usp=sharing) (Wang et al., 2023) and hosted on Hugging Face Spaces.
 If the API is unreachable, the app falls back to rule-based threshold coaching automatically.

 ---